GIScience/ohsome-api/README.md

 ## Testing

-To be able to test the REST API with your own requests, you will also need a description of the parameters and available resources.
+To be able to test this API with your own requests, you will also need a description of the parameters and available resources.
-Both are given in the [Swagger2](http://localhost:8080/swagger-ui.html#/) documentation, which can be accessed while your local OHSOME-API copy is running.
+Both are given in the [Swagger2](http://localhost:8080/swagger-ui.html#/) documentation, which can be accessed while your local copy is running.
 It lists all available resources and gives detailled information about the individual input parameters and JSON responses.

 ## Examples